 After graduating from college, Caitlan came home to Bucks County.
 She began working professionally in communications with a post-graduate internship at the National Museum of American Jewish History in Philadelphia.
 This inspired her to pursue a Master of Arts in Strategic Communication from her alma mater, American University.
 At the same time, Caitlan worked for a Philadelphia title insurance company where she explored the nuanced communication practices needed for professional services by creating strategies and building brand visibility, while forming strong relationships with real estate law firms.
 She also worked with and learned from the communications staff at Bucks County’s domestic violence shelter, A Woman’s Place, during her practicum for graduate school.
 She consulted on a marketing and public relations plan for the organization’s annual fundraiser, Chocolate Lovers’ Fantasy, and continues to volunteer with the nonprofit.

-In her spare time, Caitlan explores Bucks County, Philadelphia, and the region, enjoying museums and area attractions.
+In her spare time, Caitlan explores Bucks County, Philadelphia and the region, enjoying museums and area attractions.
 She likes to travel the world and has spent time living in Dublin and exploring Europe during an undergraduate semester abroad.
 After college, Caitlan spent a month in Thailand, meeting elephants and avoiding mosquitos.
-On her most recent trip, she visited India, spending her time floating on the Ganges River and watching the sun rise over the Taj Mahal.
+She tries to visit a new place each year, with her goal of visiting all seven continents in mind.

 Caitlan continues to support Furia Rubel clients by bringing her passion, past professional experiences, and knowledge to work with her every day.